rafaelverger/maxipago-nodejs/README.md

-#NodeJS lib to MaxiPago Gateway
+#NodeJS lib for MaxiPago Gateway